-Gaby DuFour (@fitfourtitudeon Instagram) is a fitness enthusiast who is currently training for her second marathon in Seattle.
+Gaby DuFour (@fitfourtitudeon Instagram) is a fitness enthusiast who has completed two full marathons and six half marathons.
 Here, she shares the advice she was given ahead of marathon training.

 1. Your Marathon Training Plan Won't be Perfect

 Most runners are Type A and very rigid.
 They like structure.
 That's why following an 18-week training plan is great since it tells you exactly what to do and when.
 However, it doesn't always go the way you want to.
 You get sick, you go out of town, or you realize you can't run after work like you planned.